micGuerr/dmmn2clam/README.md

 ### Installation

-1. Configure both CLAM and DMMN-Ovary github repository in such a way they can be used in their standard configuration.
+1. Configure both CLAM and DMMN-Ovary GitHub repositories in such a way they can be used in their standard configuration.

 2. Run the following commands from command line:
 ```